lyatiss/tcp_probe_plus/README.md

 The memory used by the flow table is controlled by two parameters:

-- maxflows : Maximum flows supported by kernel module at any point of time.
+- maxflows : Maximum number of flows supported by kernel module at any point of time.
 - hashsize : Hashtable bucket size.

 ##### hashsize

 This parameter defines the size of the hashtable buckets.

-- default size : automatically calculated
+- default size: automatically calculated
 - x: hashtable bucket size

 Example: